 Lastly, as mentioned above, open banking is regulated by the Payment Services Directive, which requires banks to comply with legal regulations regarding personal data.
 Only the client of the bank, and no one else, has the right to control their data.
 How well this requirement is met is another matter.
 What does personal accurate data control mean?
 For example, a client of one bank has the right to transfer their entire credit and transaction history to another bank if necessary.
 In a normal situation, the bank does not give access to other financial and banking organizations to this information, so if a person changes the bank, their financial transaction history (not to be confused with credit history) is reset.

 To summarize, participants in the open banking ecosystem can offer customers more profitable services compared to traditional banking organizations.
-At the same time, services are also personalized, which simplifies and improves the interaction between users, traditional banks, and banking institution in general.
+At the same time, services are also personalized, which simplifies and improves the interaction between users, traditional banks, and banking institutions in general.

 Interesting facts